Manchester Transit Authority

 The MTA is the public successor to Manchester's private bus service, which reached a peak annual ridership of 15.1 million in 1948, and the Manchester Street Railway that existed until 1940.
 The MTA was created by the City in May 1973, following requests by the private Manchester Transit bus provider for public subsidies.
 As of 2005, the MTA served an average of 1,905 riders each weekday, though ridership has grown since that time despite budget cutbacks by the city and subsequent service cutbacks.
 Ridership in 2011 had increased 21% over 2004, growing from 382,979 to 462,109 total rides.
 Service peaked for the decade in 2009 with 531,961 rides before falling as a result of service cuts in 2010 and recovering slightly in 2011.
 The general trend during the period, however, has been a growth in ridership.
 In recent years, the MTA has sought to expand its ridership with new routes, such as the Green DASH and Concord Express, that are aimed at riders who might otherwise choose to drive.

 In addition to the 13 public transit routes, the MTA operates a StepSaver paratransit service and two free Shopper Shuttle routes that operate three days a week.

 Routes

 Most MTA buses originate at Veterans Park in downtown Manchester.
-This is indicated on timetables and maps as Veterans Park, Downtown Radisson (a hotel in the park), or Center of NH (a convention center inside the hotel).
+This is indicated on timetables and maps as Veterans Park, Double Tree (the hotel across the street).

 Routes are organized into four zones.
-Zone 1 routes are standard fare local routes (routes 1 through 12), Zone 2 routes are intercity routes and require a day or month pass to ride (routes 21 and 22), Zone 3 routes are special excursions, and Zone 4 routes are free to ride.
+Zone 1 routes are standard fare local routes (routes 1 through 12), Zone 2 routes are intercity routes and require a day or month pass to ride (routes 21 and 22), Zone 3 routes are special excursions (such as Hampton Beach in the summer or the Deerfield Fair), and Zone 4 routes are free to ride (DASH and Salem Shopper Shuttle).